Concordium/concordium-swift-sdk/examples/CLI/README.md

 Use the environment variables `HOST` and `PORT` to specify the gRPC endpoint to use in the script.

 By default, the CLI depends on the SDK as the local package on path `../..`.
-Flip the comment in `Package.swift` to use the `main` branch of the GitHub repository instead.
+Flip the commented out dependency in `Package.swift` to use the `main` branch of the GitHub repository instead.

 See the [SDK docs](../../README.md) for details on the variables to use if you need to use a local crypto library instead of a released one.